bugsbugsbux/notes-on-nix/notes-on-nix.md

 - the channels called "\*-small" simply have less binary caches and thus receive updates faster.

+Since channels change over time there is no guarantee that building the same configuration always produces the same result.
+Moreover, it is unknown what this result will be (package, module, etc).
+To fix these problems nix introduced **flakes** which are officially still experimental but already used by most of the community.
+A flake is a repo with a `./flake.nix` file which has a certain structure and defines build outputs, dependencies, etc; a `./flake.lock` file pins the dependencies to a specific version.

 ## Nix language

 `builtins.langVersion == 6`